alazaroc/blog-web-code/_posts/2022-06-01-how-to-improve-your-account-security.md

 #### Security Frameworks

-There are multiple frameworks that help you design the construction of a plan to provide security to your loads in the cloud.
+Multiple frameworks help you design the construction of a plan to provide security to your loads in the cloud.

 - [Well Architected Framework](https://aws.amazon.com/architecture/well-architected/){:target="_blank"}
 - [NIST CyberSecurity Framework](https://aws.amazon.com/compliance/nist/){:target="_blank"}